Revolution (Skillet album)

 Revolution is the twelfth studio album by American Christian rock band Skillet.
 It was released on November 1, 2024, through the band's label Hear It Loud Records.
 It is the first Skillet album to be released independently.

-Regarding the title and theme, Skillet frontman John Cooper explained, "the revolution we're talking about on this record is not a political revolution, [and] it is certainly not a militaristic one, which I've never supported.
+Regarding the title and theme, Skillet frontman John Cooper explained, "The revolution we're talking about on this record is not a political revolution, [and] it is certainly not a militaristic one, which I've never supported.
 It's a revolution for love.
 It's a revolution to love your enemies".
 (Note: On "love your enemies", see and .)
 On the album cover, the band flag Cooper holds has "1 COR 13:13" printed in the lower-right corner, referring to the First Letter of Paul to the Corinthians.
 The verse reads, "But now faith, hope, love, abide these three; but the greatest of these is love."
-(NASB1995) Revolution is the shortest Skillet album to date.
+(NASB1995) At slightly over 35 minutes, Revolution is the band's shortest album to date.

 Singles

 The first single for the album, "Unpopular", was released with an accompanying music video on August 9, 2024.
 Designed with "tongue-in-cheek" lyrics, Cooper stated the song is "saying the world's gone so nuts that the things the world loves are so disgusting and so crazy—like, in a world gone mad, would you really want to be popular?
 That's kind of the joke of the song."

-The third and last single for the album, "Ash in the Wind", was released on October 18, 2024.
+The third and last for the album, "Ash in the Wind", was released on October 18, 2024.
 Cooper mentioned that "'Ash in the Wind' reminds us of a mix of old Skillet and Linkin Park, which I’m a huge fan of.
 Korey produced it, and it definitely merges live performance with modern recording techniques."